coderamen666/srd-v3.5-md/spells/spells-s.md

 You grant the semblance of life and intellect to a corpse, allowing it to answer several questions that you put to it.
 You may ask one question per two caster levels.
 Unasked questions are wasted if the duration expires.
-The corpse's knowledge is limited to what the creature knew during life, including the languages it spoke (if any).
+The corpse’s knowledge is limited to what the creature knew during life, including the languages it spoke (if any).
 Answers are usually brief, cryptic, or repetitive.
-If the creature's alignment was different from yours, the corpse gets a Will save to resist the spell as if it were alive.
+If the creature’s alignment was different from yours, the corpse gets a Will save to resist the spell as if it were alive.